Listening for Sirens: Locating and Classifying Acoustic Alarms in City Scenes: TECHNICAL APPROACH

-We perform acoustic event classification and signal denoising utilising a multi-task learning (MTL) scheme.
-Multi-task learning has been successfully employed following various implementation strategies, and in several domain applications, such as language processing \cite{collobert2008unified}, and traffic flow forecasting \cite{jin2008neural}.
-By taking advantage of information in training samples of related tasks, it has proved to be a valuable tool to reduce overfitting and, consequently, improve models' generalisation capabilities.
-In this work, we opt for \emph{hard parameter sharing}, which was firstly introduced by \cite{caruana1998multitask}, having the tasks directly share some of the architecture.
+In this work, we perform acoustic event classification and signal denoising utilising a multi-task learning (MTL) scheme.
+Multi-task learning has been successfully employed following various implementation strategies, and in several domain applications, such as language processing \cite{collobert2008unified} and traffic flow forecasting \cite{jin2008neural}.
+By taking advantage of information in training samples of related tasks, MTL has proved to be a valuable tool for reducing overfitting and, consequently, improving the models' generalisation capabilities.
+In this work, we opt for \emph{hard parameter sharing}, which was \rrv{first} introduced in \cite{caruana1998multitask}, having the tasks directly share some of the architecture.